 I9 verification is a process that employers must go through to ensure that their employees are authorized to work in the United States.
 This process is required by law and is used to prevent illegal immigration.
 In order to complete I9 verification, employers must collect certain forms of identification from their employees, including a valid passport or driver’s license.
 They must also verify that this information is correct.
-Completing I9 verification is an important step in ensuring compliance with federal employment laws.
+Completing i-9 documentation requirements is an important step in ensuring compliance with federal employment laws.

 Following list of documents are required –

 List A – Documents that Establish both Identity and Employment Eligibility

 - Form I-551, Permanent Resident Card or Alien Registration Receipt Card (this is commonly called a Green Card.)
 See Section 6.1, Lawful Permanent Residents for when a Permanent Resident Card is considered unexpired past the “Card Expires” date.

 - Foreign passport that contains a temporary I-551 stamp or temporary I-551 printed notation on a machine-readable immigrant visa (MRIV)

 - Form I-766, Employment Authorization Document (EAD) that contains a photograph.
 However, in certain circumstances, an EAD past its “Card Expires” date qualifies as an unexpired EAD.
 See Section 4.4, Automatic Extensions of Employment Authorization Documents in Certain Circumstances, for more information.

 - For nonimmigrant aliens authorized to work for a specific employer incident to status, which means they are authorized to be employed based on their nonimmigrant status, a foreign passport with Form I-94 bearing the same name as the passport and an endorsement of their nonimmigrant status, as long as the period of endorsement has not yet expired and the proposed employment is not in conflict with any restrictions or limitations identified on the form